 A company’s purchases are commonly categorised into 3 classes.
 Classes A and B are already integrated into corporate purchasing strategies.
-Class C, by contrast, is often under-estimated; and yet, properly optimised, it can generate savings of up to 20%.
+Class C, better known as tail spend, by contrast, is often under-estimated; and yet, properly optimised, it can generate savings of up to 20%.

 Classes A and B

 Class A covers all of the products and services directly related to the company’s core business.
 It generally represents 75% of the total purchasing volume.

 Class B covers product and service purchases that are peripheral to the core business but highly recurrent.
 It accounts for 20% of the total volume.

 For both of these categories, there are strong incentives to secure and optimise purchasing: companies consolidate these categories with a small number of strategic suppliers by standardising and specifying their needs in detail.

 Class C purchases, better known as tail spend